 Through collaborative and applied learning, students who enroll in our program will enhance their leadership skills and engage in research germane to their work environment and their aspired career path.
 Along the way, our students will learn from recognized leaders in the field.
 We are proud to have seasoned PK-12 and postsecondary educational leaders who are committed to helping our program grow and flourish.

 The Higher Education Leadership concentration is offered in two formats: Blended and Fully Online.
 Following a flipped classroom model, students enrolled in the blended cohorts meet face-to-face one to two Saturdays each month in a traditional semester.
-Courses are offered in both Madison at the Edgewood College Deming Way Campus and in Wausau at Northcentral Technical College.
+Courses are offered in both Madison at the Edgewood College Deming Way Campus and in locations in Wausau.
 The remainder of the coursework takes place online, with cohort members, or completing individual activities.
 Students enrolled in the Online cohort meet fully online.
 There will be classes in the research sequence where online students will be invited to participate on campus but will not be required to do so.
 No additional travel will be required during the course of the online program unless those meetings are arranged between individual instructors and students.

 The course sequence and learning outcomes for the online program mirror the blended experience offered in Madison and Wausau.
 Learn more about the courses offered in the Higher Education Concentration.